Aaron-Bopp/TIM/40_Evergreens/Democracy is about an open forum of ideas.md

 #### [[Democracy is about an open forum of ideas]]

-> Anthropologists have identified forms of proto-democracy that date back to small bands of hunter-gatherers that predate the establishment of agrarian, sedentary societies and still exist virtually unchanged in isolated indigenous groups today.
+> Anthropologists have identified forms of proto-democracy that date back to small bands of [[hunter-gatherers]] that predate the establishment of agrarian, sedentary societies and still exist virtually unchanged in isolated indigenous groups today.
 In these groups of generally 50-100 individuals,
 > ^[[[There is a limit to the size of a group ordered purely by personal communication]]]
-> often tied closely by familial bonds, decisions are reached by consensus or majority and many times without the designation of any specific chief
+> often tied closely by familial bonds, decisions are reached by consensus or majority and many times without the designation of any specific chief.
 > ^[[History of democracy - Wikipedia](https://en.wikipedia.org/wiki/History_of_democracy)]

 When settler's came to North America they were impressed by the skill and insight with which the [[Indigenous]] Americans were able to debate and dissect the European culture, one which they had not really seen.
 These discussion lead to many of the books of the [[enlightenment]].